kigster/laser-cutter/README.md

 Specific options:
-    -s, --size WxHxD/T/N             Compact format for the dimension, T is thickness, N is notch length -w, --width WIDTH                Width of the box -h, --height HEIGHT              Height of the box -d, --depth DEPTH                Depth of the box -t, --thickness THICKNESS        Thickness of the box -n, --notch NOTCH                Depth of the box -o, --file FILE                  Output filename of the PDF -u, --units UNITS                Either 'mm' or 'in', metric is default -m, --margin MARGIN              Margin from the edge of the document -p, --padding PADDING            Space between boxes
+    -s, --size WxHxD/T/N             Combined internal dimensions: W = width, H = height, D = depth, T = thickness, N = notch length

-    -v, --[no-]verbose               Run verbosely
+    -w, --width WIDTH                Internal width of the box -h, --height HEIGHT              Internal height of the box -d, --depth DEPTH                Internal depth of the box -t, --thickness THICKNESS        Thickness of the box material -n, --notch NOTCH                Preferred notch length (used only as a guide) -o, --file FILE                  Output filename of the PDF -u, --units UNITS                Either 'mm' (default) or 'in' -m, --margin MARGIN              Margins from the edge of the document -p, --padding PADDING            Space between the boxes on the page -P, --page_size LETTER           Page size, see docs on Prawn for more options -L, --page_layout portrait       Page layout, other option is 'landscape' -S, --stroke WIDTH               Numeric stroke width of the line -O, --open                       Open generated file with system viewer before exiting -v, --[no-]verbose               Run verbosely

 Common options: